This page may contain affiliate links, see our disclaimer here.

 Matoyianni, a stone's throw from everything in town.
 Wake up in a

 daze and wander for less than a minute to Little Venice for your first

 coffee of the day.
-Nice clean rooms, village style.
+Nice clean rooms, a mix of modern and village style.

 Meletopoulou 7, Matoyianni